Enterprise Coordinator South London Careers Hub

 South London Partnership are looking for a dynamic Enterprise Coordinator, to become the engine of the South London Careers Hub.
 Part of a national network of Careers Hubs, in this new and exciting role, you will be key to supporting schools and colleges improve careers activities in south London.

 You will be customer focused, a self-starter and team player, with experience of building partnerships, creating networks and maintaining strong relationships.
+This experience can come from a variety of sectors, and we are keen to hear from people with transferable skills, with a focus on strong relationship building skills.

 You will be responsible for identifying, recruiting, and onboarding enthusiastic and committed business volunteers and linking them with schools and colleges to develop a careers programme that responds to the economic and strategic aims of south London and, helps students make informed decisions about their next steps towards a good job.